 Captain John Wilson, Sergeant Harris David, Sergeant Joseph Wagers, Sergeant James Wood, Private Joel Bradley, and Private William Witt have been immortalized forever by an iconic photograph akin to the image of the Marines on Iwo Jima in 1945.

 Before the colors were planted atop Lookout Mountain, the 8th Kentucky Infantry had a somewhat unique past.
 In 1861, their commander, Colonel Sidney M. Barnes, began raising the regiment in Estill County, Kentucky.
 It was here they were presented Federal colors made by the ladies of Estill County.
 By November he had a full regiment ready for service.
-For the rest of 1861 and most of 1862, the men of the 8th merely marched around Tennessee and Kentucky, missing the Battle of Shiloh and being present, but not participating in the Battle of Perryville in October.
+For the rest of 1861 and most of 1862, the men of the 8th merely marched around Tennessee and Kentucky, missing the Battle of Shiloh and being present, but not participating, in the Battle of Perryville in October.
 After Bragg's retreat from Kentucky, many men of the 8th simply took French Leave.
-Most of the desertions were not due to cowardice, but the men's families were fairly close.
+Most of the desertions were not due to cowardice, but to the fact that the men's families were fairly close.
 Some of the deserters were Privates Joel Bradley and William Witt, future climbers of Lookout Mountain.

 During a skirmish at a place called Snow Hill in 1863, the 8th engaged some Confederates troops who occupied the place.
 General Stanley asked the men what regiment they were.